Sarah Chen

 • DIY with your phone.
 Free, but quality depends entirely on your lighting, background, and self-direction skills.
 Check out our headshot tips if you go this route.

 • Use an AI headshot generator.
-Upload a few selfies to AiProPortrait and receive 40+ studio-quality headshots in under an hour, starting at $19.
+Upload a few selfies to AiProPortrait and receive 40+ studio-quality headshots in under 30 minutes, starting at $19.
 Multiple backgrounds, outfits, and crops included.